Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{For poorly annealed glasses, the stress vs. strain curve exhibits a monotonic trend, and the transition to a fluid state is smooth or gradual, particularly under uniform shear conditions.
+\SK{For poorly annealed glasses, the stress vs. strain curve exhibits a monotonic trend, and the transition to a flowing state is smooth or gradual, particularly under uniform shear conditions.
 Under cyclic shear, the yielding point is more precisely defined.
-However, in both cases, material failure resembles ductile behavior.
+However, in both cases, material failure resembles ductile behavior for poorly annealed glass.
 As the degree of annealing increases, a large discontinuous stress drop is observed at yielding in both uniform and cyclic shear, indicating an abrupt and catastrophic transition, characteristic of brittle behavior.
-The observation of two distinct yielding behaviors, solely by adjusting the degree of annealing, which correlates with the temperature at which the liquid is prepared, raises questions about the existence of a potential phase transition.
-To answer these questions, various coarse-grained models have been introduced \cite{ozawa2018random,sastry2021models,barlow2020ductile,parley2022mean,Maloney2021,liu2022fate,kumar2022mapping,rossi2022finite,parley2023towards}. which successfully reproduce the observed behaviour in simulation and also attempt to answer the existence of the phase transition.
-While many of these models support the notion of a phase transition distinguishing between brittle and ductile yielding, the question of its persistence in the thermodynamic limit remains a topic of ongoing debate.}
+Observing two distinct yielding behaviors, solely by adjusting the degree of annealing, which correlates with the temperature at which the liquid is prepared, raises questions about the existence of a potential phase transition.
+To answer these questions, various coarse-grained models have been introduced \cite{ozawa2018random,sastry2021models,barlow2020ductile,parley2022mean,Maloney2021,liu2022fate,kumar2022mapping,rossi2022finite,parley2023towards} which successfully reproduce the observed behavior in simulation and also attempt to answer the existence of a possible non-equilibrium phase transition belonging to the driven Random Field Ising Model (RFIM) universality class\cite{rossi2022finite,mutneja2025RandomPinning}.
+Another recent work using random particle pinning showed strong evidence of such a non-equilibrium phase transition from brittle to ductile states at a finite critical disorder \cite{mutneja2025RandomPinning}.
+These results suggest a renewed interest in the community in understanding the nature of the yielding transition in amorphous solids.
+While many of these studies support the notion of a phase transition distinguishing between brittle and ductile yielding, the question of its persistence in the thermodynamic limit remains a topic of ongoing debate.}